jules2689/trudeau/docs/2020-04-19/trudeau.md

 and it's working.
 We're seeing the numbers trend in the right direction.
-So we need to keep doing what we're doing and keep being extremely careful. and we will get through this together.[speaking french].
+So we need to keep doing what we're doing and keep being extremely careful. and we will get through this together.